pepeklein/PowerIQ/README.md

 - Encourage the entrepreneur to meet energy savings goals.
 Ex: "Reduce consumption by 10% this month and earn an energy efficiency seal."

+## Impact
-Impact: Improves the sustainability of local businesses and reduces expenses.
+Improves the sustainability of local businesses and reduces expenses.

-Target Audience:
+## Target Audience
 - Small and medium-sized entrepreneurs, such as store, restaurant, workshop, and office owners.
 - Businesses that want to reduce operating costs and adopt more sustainable practices.

-Benefits of the App:
+## Benefits

 For users:
 - Reduction in operating costs.